 In India, the problem of solid waste is massive and with the way the population is currently rising, the amount of solid waste generated every day is only bound to grow further, which requires urgent attention from everyone.
-The reasons behind this are many, the unmanaged solid waste not only gives a bad impression but also proves to be quite toxic for the environment and people’s health.
+The reasons behind this are many, unmanaged solid waste not only gives a bad impression but also proves to be quite toxic for the environment and people’s health.

 So, what should be done to deal with this waste?
 Some might say “Just dump the solid waste in landfills.”
 Well, given the poor conditions of the country's major landfills, which already exceeded their capacities to hold garbage years ago, this does not seem the right thing to do.

 Then, what’s next?
 The situation requires a proper solution and nothing’s better than the Solid Waste Management Recycling Plant, which is a solid waste disposal facility equipped with advanced technologies to remove valuable resources from municipal solid waste using different sorting methods.
-Before we go further, its better we first understand what solid waste actually is and what the significance of solid waste management is in India.
+Before we go further, its better we first understand what solid waste actually is and what the significance of solid waste management plant is in India.

 What is Solid Waste?